 When you enter Zion National Park you will experience a feeling that won't quite fit inside your camera.
 Your eyes will search to take it all in; your voice will falter as you try to express the emotion, and the only place you'll truly comprehend it is in your heart.
 Zion will change you, from the inside out.
 The colors will astound you.
 The perspective will humble you.
 The immensity will leave you in awe.

-It may seem like #1 accolades are common-place in the St. George area, but the world is just starting to learn about the vast scenic treasures of this region.
+It may seem like #1 accolades are common-place in the Zion Park area, but the world is really just starting to learn about the vast scenic treasures of this region.

 How to get to Zion:

 The most common entry point into the park is through the town of Springdale on the Southwest corner of the park.
+Springdale is the closest town to Zion.
 Visitors coming via Interstate 15 from California/Nevada or Salt Lake City will find the park is just 30 minutes away from the Interstate.
 Others coming from Arizona or Colorado may access the park through the east-gate via highway 89.

 PARK ENTRANCE FEES

 Private Vehicles/RVs: $25 per vehicle for a 7 day pass

 Pedestrian/Bicycle/Motorcycle: $12 per person-7 day pass, not to exceed $25 per family.